 - refuse to change or annotate information about you that you claim is incomplete, incorrect, out of date or misleading.

 A third party who disagrees with our decision to give you documents that contain information about them can also ask for the decision to be reviewed.

 You can request in writing that we reconsider our decision through an internal review.
 An internal review will be conducted by another authorised officer in our agency.
 We will advise you of our new decision within 30 days of receiving your request.

 Information Commissioner review

 You can ask the Office of the National Education and Care Services Freedom of Information Commissioner to review our original decision or our decision on internal review within 60 days of the date of decision (or 30 days after an affected third party is notified).

-If an applicant is unhappy with the way ACECQA has handled a request, they can complain to the Office of the National Education and Care Services Freedom of Information Commissioner, who may investigate ACECQA’s actions.
-More information is available at the Office of the National Education and Care Services Freedom of Information Commissioner website at www.necsombudsmanprivacy.edu.au.
+If you are unhappy with the way ACECQA has handled your request, you can complain to the Office of the National Education and Care Services Freedom of Information Commissioner, who may investigate ACECQA’s actions.
+More information is available at the Office of the National Education and Care Services Freedom of Information Commissioner website.

 For more information about making an FOI request, please contact the FOI Contact Officer by email at firstname.lastname@example.org or the ACECQA general enquiries line on 1300 4 ACECQA (1300 422 327).